top of page

 About the Program

 The U.S. Department of Housing and Urban Development (HUD) has allocated $201.5 million to Sarasota County Community Development Block Grant-Disaster Recovery (CDBG-DR), known as Resilient SRQ, to aid the long-term recovery from Hurricane Ian for low-to-moderate income individuals.
-This program has $55 million allocated to provide decent, safe, and sanitary housing for residents affected by the disaster.
-Funds will be available for rehabilitation, reconstruction, or reimbursement for homes damaged during Hurricane Ian.
-If your home sustained damaged from Hurricane Ian, you may be eligible for assistance.
+An additional $210 million was allocated for 2024 hurricanes Debby, Helene and Milton.

 Application Steps

-a.
-For reimbursement requests for work completed from Hurricane Ian, funds will be distributed to the homeowner.
+A. For reimbursement of repairs completed prior to submitting an application, funds will be distributed to the homeowner.

 Minimum Eligibility Requirements